How to start running (or get back into it after a long break)

 5. Take eight to 15 steps before switching directions.
 Do three sets in total.

-3. 3.Side Planks
+3. 3.Side planks

 Side planks work the abdominal muscles.
 Primarily, the rectus abdominis in the centre of your torso and the obliques on each side of your trunk.
 However, side planks will also strengthen your glute med.